Decade of Centenaries

 County Donegal Decade of Centenaries Commemorations 2012-2023

 Between 2012 and 2023 Donegal County Council’s Culture Division (Museum, Archives, Library Service, Heritage Office, Arts Office, Regional Cultural Centre) worked in association with individuals, groups, and organisations both locally and nationally to commemorate the events which impacted the lives of those living in Donegal 100 years ago.
 They explored the history of the Decade from the First World War to the Civil War and the early years of the establishment of the Free State.
-The Culture Division held a key partner role in the coordination, planning and delivery of the programme working with the Department, stakeholders from representative bodies and the community and voluntary sectors.

 The Decade of Centenaries provided opportunities to focus on the development of access to historical artefacts, records and primary sources from the time period.
 Donegal County Museum, the County Archives, the Library Service and Heritage Office shared their own collections through exhibitions and the creation of on-line resources and facilitated communities in the recording, preservation and display of material heritage related to the Decade of Centenaries.
-The Arts Office and Regional Cultural Centre worked with artists and creative practitioners to interpret the historical events of the Decade providing a platform to encourage reflection and the consideration of issues, both past and present, which were challenging and difficult.
+The Arts Office and Regional Cultural Centre worked with artists and creative practitioners to interpret the historical events of the Decade providing a platform to encourage reflection and the consideration of issues which were challenging and difficult.

 A century on, we are in a better position to explore the fullness of the history of the period, doing so with courage and a sense of inclusiveness.
 We have an opportunity to construct a future for all who want to call this island home, with our diverse histories and memories all respectfully considered.